-DPDD LSE-163 Latest Revision 2018-02-24 We currently plan to provide this information in two ways: a) by providing independent samples from the likelihood function (in the case of the bulge-disk model), and b) by providing parametric estimates of the likelihood function (for the photometric redshifts).
-As will be shown in Table 4, the current allocation is ~200 samples (on average) for the bulge-disk model, and ~100 parameters for describing the photo-z (photometric redshift) likelihood dis-DMS-REO-0333
+We currently plan to provide this information in two ways: a) by providing independent samples from the likelihood function (in the case of the bulge-disk model), and b) by providing parametric estimates of the likelihood function (for the photometric redshifts).
+As will be shown in Table 5, the current allocation is ~200 samples (on average) for the bulge-disk model, and ~100 parameters for describing the photo-z (photometric redshift) likelihood distributions, per object.

-The methods of storing likelihood functions (or samples thereof) will continue to be developed and optimized throughout Construction and Commissioning.
+oped and optimized throughout Construction and Commissioning.
 The key limitation, on the amount of data needed to be stored, can be overcome by compression techniques.
 For example, simply noticing that not more than ~0.5% accuracy is needed for sample values allows one to increase the number of samples by a factor of 4.
 More advanced techniques, such as PCA analysis of the likelihoods across the entire catalog, may allow us to store even more, providing a better estimate of the shape of the likelihood function.
-In that sense, what is presented in Table 4 should be thought of as a conservative estimate, which we plan to improve upon as development continues in Construction.
+In that cance, what is proproviding a better estimate of the shape of the likelihood function.
+In that sense, what is presented in Table 5 should be thought of as a conservative estimate, which we plan to improve upon as development continues in Construction.